coolachlanke/cube-robot/README.md

-# cube-robot
+# Rubik's Cube Solving Robot
-Rubik's Cube solving robot - FYP 2023
+Autonomous robot capable of scanning and solving a Rubik’s cube.